 Conclusion

-Femoral hernia in children is rare.
-But if it occurs it can be treated through minimally invasive surgical treatments.
+Femoral hernia in children is rare, but when it occurs, it can be treated through minimally invasive surgical procedures.
+Know the clinical features of a femoral hernia help for early diagnosis and treatment.

 If your child is diagnosed with a weak abdominal wall during birth, reach out for medical support and prevent future hernia.